wp-plugins/amr-ical-events-list/readme.txt

 == Changelog ==

+= Version 4.11 =
+*  Fixed a bug in the calendar properties section.
+Column 1 was never showing - whoops.
+If you are now seeing your ics calendar name and you didn't want to.
+Go to list type settings, calendar properties and assign a column of '0' to the X-WR-CALNAME.
+Note not all ics files have a X-WR-CALNAME, so you may not see anything anyway.

 = Version 4.10 =
 *  event titles in small calendar daylinks will now be sorted by time with all day events first.